coverslide/node-alea/README.md

 ## Additions

-Also adds the ability to sync up two Alea PRNGs via the import and export methods.
+Also adds the ability to sync up two Alea PRNGs via the importState and exportState methods.
 While you can initialize two Alea PRNGs with the same seed, you cannot sync up a new PRNG after an old PRNG has already started running.
 This is useful for games where a new player joins and their local PRNG should sync up with the remote one.

 	var prng1 = new Alea(200)